 Seven Intriguing Facts: Flesh and Blood Star Imelda Staunton

 Imelda Staunton can next be seen on the upcoming MASTERPIECE on PBS series Flesh and Blood as overly-kind, overly-attentive neighbor Mary — but her on-screen prowess extends far beyond that!
 Get to know the Flesh and Blood and Cranford star, what other MASTERPIECE stars she’s related to, what high honor she holds, and more.
-Tune in for the premiere of Flesh and Blood on Sunday, October 4 at 9/8c on MASTERPIECE on PBS, or watch every episode with PBS Passport, an added member benefit, starting the same day.
+Watch every episode of Flesh and Blood with PBS Passport, an added member benefit.

 She's married to a familiar MASTERPIECE face